Sumitomo Mitsui DS Asset Management Company Ltd Purchases 5,271 Shares of The Charles Schwab Co. (NYSE:SCHW)

-Sumitomo Mitsui DS Asset Management Company Ltd lifted its position in The Charles Schwab Co.
-(NYSE:SCHW – Free Report) by 3.6% in the 3rd quarter, Holdings Channel reports.
-The fund owned 150,620 shares of the financial services provider’s stock after acquiring an additional 5,271 shares during the quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Charles Schwab were worth $8,269,000 as of its most recent SEC filing.
+Sumitomo Mitsui DS Asset Management Company Ltd lifted its stake in The Charles Schwab Co.
+(NYSE:SCHW – Free Report) by 3.6% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 150,620 shares of the financial services provider’s stock after purchasing an additional 5,271 shares during the period.
+Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Charles Schwab were worth $8,269,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in SCHW.
+A number of other hedge funds have also recently made changes to their positions in SCHW.
 Bank Julius Baer & Co.
-Ltd Zurich raised its position in shares of Charles Schwab by 93,993.8% in the 2nd quarter.
+Ltd Zurich grew its holdings in shares of Charles Schwab by 93,993.8% in the second quarter.
 Bank Julius Baer & Co.
-Ltd Zurich now owns 965,692,348 shares of the financial services provider’s stock worth $54,735,442,000 after acquiring an additional 964,666,040 shares in the last quarter.
-Norges Bank bought a new position in shares of Charles Schwab in the 4th quarter worth approximately $1,325,555,000.
-Morgan Stanley raised its position in shares of Charles Schwab by 62.5% in the 4th quarter.
-Morgan Stanley now owns 22,255,649 shares of the financial services provider’s stock worth $1,853,005,000 after acquiring an additional 8,563,389 shares in the last quarter.
-Moneta Group Investment Advisors LLC raised its position in shares of Charles Schwab by 91,051.8% in the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 5,365,193 shares of the financial services provider’s stock worth $446,706,000 after acquiring an additional 5,359,307 shares in the last quarter.
-Finally, Artisan Partners Limited Partnership raised its position in shares of Charles Schwab by 133.0% in the 2nd quarter.
-Artisan Partners Limited Partnership now owns 9,103,386 shares of the financial services provider’s stock worth $515,980,000 after acquiring an additional 5,195,531 shares in the last quarter.
-Institutional investors own 81.61% of the company’s stock.
+Ltd Zurich now owns 965,692,348 shares of the financial services provider’s stock worth $54,735,442,000 after purchasing an additional 964,666,040 shares during the last quarter.
+Norges Bank purchased a new stake in Charles Schwab in the fourth quarter worth about $1,325,555,000.
+Morgan Stanley lifted its stake in Charles Schwab by 62.5% in the fourth quarter.
+Morgan Stanley now owns 22,255,649 shares of the financial services provider’s stock worth $1,853,005,000 after acquiring an additional 8,563,389 shares during the period.
+Moneta Group Investment Advisors LLC lifted its stake in Charles Schwab by 91,051.8% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 5,365,193 shares of the financial services provider’s stock worth $446,706,000 after acquiring an additional 5,359,307 shares during the period.
+Finally, Artisan Partners Limited Partnership lifted its stake in Charles Schwab by 133.0% in the second quarter.
+Artisan Partners Limited Partnership now owns 9,103,386 shares of the financial services provider’s stock worth $515,980,000 after acquiring an additional 5,195,531 shares during the period.
+81.61% of the stock is currently owned by institutional investors.

 Insider Transactions at Charles Schwab

-In related news, Director Carolyn Schwab-Pomerantz sold 12,208 shares of Charles Schwab stock in a transaction on Thursday, November 30th.
-The stock was sold at an average price of $61.28, for a total transaction of $748,106.24.
-Following the transaction, the director now directly owns 1,722,400 shares in the company, valued at $105,548,672.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, Director Carolyn Schwab-Pomerantz sold 12,208 shares of Charles Schwab stock in a transaction on Thursday, November 30th.
-The stock was sold at an average price of $61.28, for a total transaction of $748,106.24.
-Following the transaction, the director now directly owns 1,722,400 shares in the company, valued at $105,548,672.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, General Counsel Peter J. Morgan III sold 7,162 shares of Charles Schwab stock in a transaction on Thursday, November 30th.
-The shares were sold at an average price of $60.72, for a total value of $434,876.64.
+In other news, CFO Peter B. Crawford sold 3,114 shares of the firm’s stock in a transaction that occurred on Friday, November 3rd.
+The shares were sold at an average price of $56.19, for a total transaction of $174,975.66.
+Following the sale, the chief financial officer now owns 41,611 shares of the company’s stock, valued at approximately $2,338,122.09.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, General Counsel Peter J. Morgan III sold 7,162 shares of the stock in a transaction that occurred on Thursday, November 30th.
+The stock was sold at an average price of $60.72, for a total transaction of $434,876.64.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CFO Peter B. Crawford sold 3,114 shares of the stock in a transaction that occurred on Friday, November 3rd.
+The shares were sold at an average price of $56.19, for a total value of $174,975.66.
+Following the transaction, the chief financial officer now owns 41,611 shares in the company, valued at approximately $2,338,122.09.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 33,402 shares of company stock worth $1,945,960 in the last ninety days.
-Insiders own 6.60% of the company’s stock.
+Insiders have sold 33,402 shares of company stock valued at $1,945,960 in the last 90 days.
+6.60% of the stock is currently owned by company insiders.

-Charles Schwab (NYSE:SCHW – Get Free Report) last released its quarterly earnings results on Monday, October 16th.
-The financial services provider reported $0.77 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.75 by $0.02.
-The firm had revenue of $4.61 billion for the quarter, compared to the consensus estimate of $4.62 billion.
-Charles Schwab had a return on equity of 24.58% and a net margin of 30.14%.
-The company’s revenue for the quarter was down 16.3% on a year-over-year basis.
-During the same period last year, the business posted $1.10 EPS.
-On average, equities analysts forecast that The Charles Schwab Co. will post 3.12 earnings per share for the current year.
+Charles Schwab (NYSE:SCHW – Get Free Report) last issued its quarterly earnings results on Monday, October 16th.
+The financial services provider reported $0.77 earnings per share for the quarter, topping the consensus estimate of $0.75 by $0.02.
+Charles Schwab had a net margin of 30.14% and a return on equity of 24.58%.
+The company had revenue of $4.61 billion for the quarter, compared to the consensus estimate of $4.62 billion.
+During the same quarter in the prior year, the company earned $1.10 EPS.
+Charles Schwab’s quarterly revenue was down 16.3% on a year-over-year basis.
+On average, sell-side analysts forecast that The Charles Schwab Co. will post 3.12 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Friday, November 24th.
-Stockholders of record on Friday, November 10th were paid a $0.25 dividend.
-The ex-dividend date was Thursday, November 9th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, November 24th.
+Stockholders of record on Friday, November 10th were paid a dividend of $0.25 per share.
+The ex-dividend date of this dividend was Thursday, November 9th.
 This represents a $1.00 dividend on an annualized basis and a dividend yield of 1.53%.
-Charles Schwab’s dividend payout ratio (DPR) is currently 33.33%.
+Charles Schwab’s payout ratio is 33.33%.

 The Charles Schwab Corporation, together with its subsidiaries, operates as a savings and loan holding company that provides wealth management, securities brokerage, banking, asset management, custody, and financial advisory services.
 The company operates in two segments, Investor Services and Advisor Services.